MicrosoftDocs/cloud-adoption-framework/docs/secure/asset-protection.md

 It's critical for business leaders to support their IT and security leaders and teams.
 Running complex software in a hostile environment has inherent risk.
 Security and IT leaders constantly make difficult decisions about operational risk and security risk.

-- **Operational risk:**.
-A change to the software where the system runs could disrupt business processes.
+- **Operational risk:.** A change to the software where the system runs could disrupt business processes.
 Such changes affect the assumptions made when the system was customized for the organization.
 This fact creates pressure to avoiding changing the system.
-- **Security risk:**.
-An attack brings the business risk of downtime.
+- **Security risk:.** An attack brings the business risk of downtime.
 Attackers analyze every major security update on release.
 They can develop a working exploit in 24-48 hours to attack organizations that haven't applied the security update.

 Your organization could have this dilemma often because of the continuing changes to technology and evolution of attack technique.
 Business leaders must recognize the risk of running a business using complex software.
 Support updating business processes such as these examples: